Leaders is proud to host our second high-impact leadership conference in Guernsey.

 Dr Ellen Moon has always wanted to make a positive difference to the world, and a career in science is enabling her to do just that.
 Ellen is a geochemist at Deakin University, Australia, and her research focuses on developing sustainable remediation strategies for land and water contaminated with heavy metals.
 Ellen grew up on the island of Jersey and received her PhD in Ocean and Earth Science from the University of Southampton in 2012.
 She moved to Australia in 2011 and since then has worked in both industry and academia, on projects related to the environmental sustainability of industrial processes and resilience of remediated landscapes to climate change.
 She has also been involved in national scientific policy design.
 In 2018 Ellen was chosen to travel to Antarctica to participate in Homeward Bound, a ground-breaking leadership, strategy and science communication initiative for women in science.
 She is a proud advocate for women in science, technology, engineering, and mathematics (STEM) and strives to make science and engineering more accessible to young women.

 Major General Paul Nanson was born in Ormskirk, Lancashire and educated at Merchant Taylors’ School Crosby, Runshaw Tertiary College and Sandhurst.
-He was commissioned into the Territorial Army in 1984 and then attended Commissioning Course 86/1 before joining the 3rd Battalion, The Royal Regiment of Fusiliers.
-His early service was spent at Regimental Duty as Platoon Commander, Adjutant and Company Commander with 3rd Fusiliers and 2nd Battalion, The Royal Anglian Regiment.
-Following Staff College, he was made Chief of Staff to 102 Logistics Brigade, based in Gutersloh, Germany, before returning to the 1st Fusiliers and Command of Y Company.
-On promotion, he was posted to the Joint Services Command and Staff College (JSCSC) where he taught on the inaugural Intermediate Command and Staff Course (Land) and then to the command of 1st Fusiliers based in Celle, Germany.
-He then was made Chief of Staff for 1st (UK) Armoured Division before taking command of 7th Armoured Brigade, ‘The Desert Rats’, in January 2011.
-Following brigade command, he spent 12 months serving with the US Marine Corps as Deputy Commander Regional Command (South West) in Helmand, Afghanistan.
-In April 2014 he returned to JSCSC as Director Army Division.
-He was promoted to Major General in September 2015 and assumed the appointments of Commandant Sandhurst and Director Leadership.
-In April 2018 he became GOC of the newly formed Army Recruiting and Initial Training Command.
-He has served on operations in Northern Ireland, Cyprus, Kuwait and Iraq (Op GRANBY), Bosnia, Iraq (Op TELIC) and Afghanistan (Op VERITAS and HERRICK).
-He attended the Advanced Command and Staff Course in 1998 and the Higher Command and Staff Course in 2010.
-He holds a Masters degree in Defence Technology (Cranfield University).
-He is Colonel of the Royal Regiment of Fusiliers, Colonel Commandant CAMUS, President of Army Hockey and Powerlifting, Chairman of the Sandhurst Trust, a trustee of the Desert Rats Association and Patron of Deptherepy, a charity which aims to rehabilitate wounded servicemen through the medium of SCUBA.
-Married to Louise (Lu), he has two children, Milly and Henry.
-He enjoys hockey and running, especially with the family (when he can convince them that it is fun), hill walking in the Lake District, cooking and motorcycling – although he is no longer allowed to possess a motorbike!
+He was commissioned into the Territorial Army in 1984 and then attended Commissioning Course 86/1 before joining the 3rd Battalion, the Royal Regiment of Fusiliers.
+Paul’s early service was spent at Regimental Duty as Platoon Commander, Adjutant and Company Commander with 3rd Fusiliers and 2nd Battalion, the Royal Anglian Regiment.
+Later he was made Chief of Staff for 1st (UK) Armoured Division before taking command of 7th Armoured Brigade, ‘The Desert Rats’, in January 2011.
+Following brigade command, he spent 12 months serving with the US Marine Corps as Deputy Commander Regional Command in Helmand, Afghanistan.
+Paul was promoted to Major General in September 2015 and assumed the appointments of Commandant Sandhurst and Director Leadership.
+In April 2018 he became General Officer Commanding of the newly formed Army Recruiting and Initial Training Command.
+He has served on operations in Northern Ireland, Cyprus, Kuwait, Iraq, Bosnia and Afghanistan and is Colonel of the Royal Regiment of Fusiliers, Colonel Commandant CAMUS, Chairman of the Sandhurst Trust, a trustee of the Desert Rats Association and Patron of Deptherapy, a charity which aims to rehabilitate wounded servicemen.

 Dame Mary Perkins is co-founder and board member of Specsavers Group, an entrepreneur and a leading figure in optometry and audiology.
 A qualified and registered optometrist for more than 50 years, Dame Mary plays an active role in the business in a number of areas including driving customer service standards, championing values and shaping corporate responsibility.
 Dame Mary is passionately involved with a number of national and local charities and was made a Dame Commander of the Order of the British Empire in 2007, and also won most outstanding Woman in Business Award at National Business Awards.
 In 2017 she received the EY Lifetime Achievement Award.
 Dame Mary is a Liveryman of the Worshipful Company of Spectacle Makers and a Freeman of the City of London.
 Dame Mary places huge value on putting people first and encourages all areas of the business to support their local community.
 She is an Ambassador for Vision Aid Overseas, patron of many charities such as everywoman, Kidscape, British Citizen Awards, Soundseekers, Changing Faces, an Officer of the Order of St John, Duke of Edinburgh Awards, Visioncare for the Homeless, Haring Dogs, Action Aid.